Now We Shall Be Entirely Free

 By the Costa Award-winning author of PURE, a stunning historical novel - the tale of a traumatised soldier on a journey in search of peace, which turns into a nail-biting hunt to the death.

-By the Costa Award-winning author of PURE, a stunning historical novel with the grip of a thriller, written in richly evocative, luminous prose.
+Now We Shall Be Entirely Free, by the Costa Award-winning author of PURE, is a stunning historical novel with the grip of a thriller, written in richly evocative, luminous prose.

-One rain-swept February night in 1809, an unconscious man is carried into a house in Somerset.
+One rainswept winter's night in 1809, an unconscious man is carried into a house in Somerset.
 He is Captain John Lacroix, home from Britain's disastrous campaign against Napoleon's forces in Spain.

 - Other details